 This is because I do all the sessions myself and post them in the group for members to follow along.
 I’ve made myself accountable to everyone in the group and I don’t want to let them down.

 From a personal perspective, it’s been brilliant for me.
-Like anyone, there’s been times when I really didn’t want to do a session, but the feeling I’d let people down drove me to do it.
+Like anyone, there have been times when I really didn’t want to do a session, but the feeling I’d let people down drove me to do it.
 And I’m always glad I do.

-Making yourself accountable doesn’t need to be a public as that.
+Making yourself accountable doesn’t need to be public like that.
 Simply telling someone that you’re in a training program and you’re going to be lifting 3x per week is often enough to do the job.